Carex – Beauty Made for Shade!

-Carex, also known as Sedges, are grass-like plants that are mostly very tough, easy to grow and quite attractive.
-The Genus Carex includes a wide range of species and cultivars suited to many different garden settings.
-Most are pest resistant and require only minimal maintenance.
+Most Carex are pest resistant and require only minimal maintenance.
 Depending on the species, Carex can take sun or shade, or both and varying amounts of moisture.
-Knowing that shade is difficult for many gardeners, we have selected several to offer you that are particularly suited for shade and that we think are worthy of a place in your garden.
+Knowing that shade is difficult for many gardeners, we’ve rounded up our favorite shade-loving varieties that are worthy of a place in your garden.

-Carex oshimensis ‘Everest’ has narrow, deep blue-green, arching leaves that are frosted with silver-white along the edges.
+Carex ‘Everest’ has narrow, deep blue-green, arching leaves that are frosted with silver-white along the edges.
 It forms tidy mounds up to 18” tall and equally wide.
 The white on this variety is very bright and can really light up a dark area.
 We love it in a container that allows its flowing leaves to arch downward creating a brilliant, near-white fountain.
-‘Everest’ is prettiest in partial shade with soil that is moist, but well-drained.

-Carex oshimensis ‘Evergold’ has been a landscaping standard for many years.
-Its slender (1/8”) foliage is creamy white to yellow with dark green, narrow edges.
-It forms 15” X 18” mounds with a swirling habit.
-Its creamy gold color intensifies as the season progresses.
+Carex ‘Evergold’ has been a landscaping standard for many years.
+Its slender foliage is creamy white to yellow with dark green, narrow edges.
+The color intensifies as the season progresses.
+It forms 15” x 18” mounds with an attractive, swirling habit.
 Often used as a ground cover, ‘Evergold’ will slowly spread via rhizomes, but it is not invasive.
-It likes partial shade and moist soil; however, it is quite drought tolerant once established.
+It is quite drought-tolerant once established.

-Carex oshimensis ‘Everillo’ is a newer variety and a current favorite here at the nursery.
+Carex ‘Everillo’ is a newer variety and a current favorite of ours.
 It has a brilliant chartreuse color that becomes more golden with more sun.
 ‘Everillo’ forms broad flowing 15”-20” wide mounds of 1/3”-1/4” wide leaves that bow gently to the ground.
 It holds its color all year around and its foliage maintains its good looks in most winters.
 ‘Everillo’ is very vigorous and will grow well in a container or in the ground.
-It is happy in part sun to shade with well-drained soil.
-We recommend partial shade with morning sun and afternoon shade in warmer regions.

-Carex pensylvanica, also known as Oak Sedge, is native to most of the eastern half of the United Sates and Canada.
+Carex pensylvanica, also known as Oak Sedge, is native to most of the eastern half of the United States and Canada.
 It has very fine semi-evergreen foliage that forms loose clumps that gradually spread via rhizomes and stolons.
-Plants typically get 8”- 12” tall and spread to about 12”-18”.
-Carex pensylvanica prefers dappled or partial shade and well-drained, average to moist soil, but it will withstand drought once established.
-It will tolerate both heavy shade and wet soil.
-It gets its common name from its natural association with dry woods that include oak trees.
+Plants typically grow 12” tall and spread to about 18”.
+Carex pensylvanica is a tough plant that can withstand drought, heavy shade, and even wet soil.

 A large planting of Carex pensylvanica will look like a low, billowing sea of green.
 It makes a wonderful ground cover for slopes where this illusion can really be enjoyed.
-Oak Sedge can even be used as lawn substitute in partial shade.
-It may be mown to around 2”-3” a few times a year, or at least once in late winter or early spring.
-Another interesting thing about Carex pensylvanica is that it is a good pollinator host plant, providing food for several types of caterpillars.
+Oak Sedge can even be used as a lawn substitute in partial shade.
+Nature lovers will appreciate that Carex pensylvanica is a host plant for several types of butterfly and moth caterpillars.
 It is also used for shelter and nesting material by birds.

-Any of these Carex are nice used in combination with wildflowers, ferns and other shade perennials for an informal look or use them as a nice contrast to Hosta.
-They can also be used, with the exception of Carex pensylvanica, effectively in containers or as garden or walk edgers.
+Any of these Carex are nice used in combination with wildflowers, ferns, hostas, and other shade perennials for nice contrast and texture.
+They can also be used (with the exception of Carex pensylvanica) in containers or as edging along flower beds and pathways.
 All of them are suitable for use as ground covers and erosion control.